 New Lenox may make changes to sign ordinance

-When Provena St. Joseph requested a new 10-foot-3 by 6-foot-6 illuminated sign with an electronic message center for its facility on U.S. 30 near Cooper Road, village staff recommended the board deny the variance.
+When Provena Saint Joseph requested a new 10-foot-3-inch by 6-foot-6-inch illuminated sign with an electronic message center, the village staff recommended the board deny the variance.
 The current ordinance does not allow for such large, flashing signs.

-Stevens said the signage along U.S. 30 does not reflect a modern, progressive corridor.
+Stevens said that the signage along Route 30 does not reflect a modern, progressive corridor.

 Most of the board agreed.

-“I still stand behind that we should not have these signs in residential areas,” Trustee Nancy Dye said.
+“I still stand behind that we should not have these signs in residential areas,” said Trustee Nancy Dye.

 The board will address the ordinance in the next work session.
-Provena will put up a temporary sign in the interim.
+Meanwhile, Provena will put up a temporary sign.